rujuj/rujuj.github.io/README.md

 Hi!
 My name is Ruju and this is the source code for my personal website.
 This is where I like experimenting with little bits of web development as I find time.
-Feel free to check out the site at ruju.me
+Feel free to check out the site at http://ruju.me/